hs11346/Stock-Connect-HKEX/README.md

 5.  **Configure Scraper (Optional):**
     * **Scraping Toggle & Interval:** The scraping frequency (default: 1 minute) and the toggle to enable/disable continuous scraping should be configurable.
 This might be managed via a `config.ini` file or environment variables (e.g., `SCRAPING_ENABLED=True`, `SCRAPING_INTERVAL_SECONDS=60`).
 Refer to the specific implementation.

+4.  **Configure Env file:**
+    Ensure your email credentials are in the environment file, which can be loaded by the `email_automation.py file`.

 ## Running the Application